Armored Heart: L'Odeur de l'Amour

 “One of them is working for the enemy,” Seeker said, answering the question before Ithella could finish it.
 “Lanri figured it out, and she’s right.
 He’s the one who tried to downplay the earrings, he was with the girl that’s been in the baron’s bed all this time, the first time we saw either of them.”

-“You’re sure of this?” asked Addler.
+“You’re sure of this?”
+Asked Addler.

 “Do I look like I’m not sure?”
 Seeker retorted.
 She didn’t have time for this, didn’t have time to explain how the pieces fit together, didn’t have time to worry about being wrong when being right would mean these people and Lanri were already in profound danger.
 “Where.
 Is.
 He?”

-“Duin protect us,” prayed Ithella.
+“Daray protect us,” prayed Ithella.
 “He peeled off from the column to relieve himself in privacy a few minutes ago.”

 Addler looked at both of them for a moment, then kicked his horse up to a gallop as he rode to the head of the column, shouting orders to prepare for an ambush, and for the archers to prepare their enchanted arrows.